-With Seattle on the ‘front lines’ of COVID-19 epidemic, University of Washington lab given emergency approval to test for coronavirus
+University of Washington gets emergency green light to test for coronavirus

 The UW lab is aiming for an eight-hour turnaround on test results.
 And while the lab will currently accept samples from anywhere in the country, Jerome said that could change at a moment’s notice and priority will be given to UW Medicine patients and local residents.
 Ten people have died in Washington from the virus as of Wednesday afternoon.
 California reported its first fatality on Wednesday, The Washington Post reported.

-Known as the UW SARS-CoV2/COVID-19 assay, all tests that are presumed positive or inconclusive for the virus will be sent from the UW lab to the public health lab and the CDC for further testing.
+Known as the UW SARS-CoV-2/COVID-19 assay, all tests that are presumed positive or inconclusive for the virus will be sent from the UW lab to the public health lab and the CDC for further testing.
 Each test performed by the UW lab costs about $200, in line with tests for other respiratory viruses.

 At a Wednesday news conference to announce the new test, members of the media were asked not to publicize the lab’s location in order to maintain the safety of the specimens stored there.